getsentry/rfcs/text/0036-auto-instrumentation-ui-thread.md

 * Should the `ui_thread` attribute be part of the protocol or just a new key in the data bag?
 * How to properly fingerprint the File I/O performance issue?
 Do we need to provide a `caller_function`, which has performed the File I/O operation?
+* Should we ignore native framework I/O operations, or should we add a new flag in the data bag? iOS screen parser always runs in the UI Thread and the developer has no control over this.
+Raising issues for this scenario doesn't seems right.
 * (Out of scope) De-obfuscation/symbolication of the `caller_function`.